 NOTE 2: In the cases that gnss-ID indicates 'gps', 'qzss' or 'bds', the iod refers to the NAV broadcast ephemeris (GPS L1 C/A, QZSS QZS-L1 or BDS B1I/B3I, respectively, in table GNSS to iod Bit String(11) relation in IE GNSS-NavigationModel).

 NOTE 3: The reference time t0 is epochTime + ½ × ssrUpdateInterval.
-The reference time t0 for ssrUpdateInterval '0' is epochTime.3.1.3 correction #3
+The reference time t0 for ssrUpdateInterval '0' is epochTime.

+NOTE 4: In the cases that gnss-ID indicates 'bds' and if refEmph is present, the iod refers to the indicated broadcast ephemeris (e.g. b1c for B-CNAV1 broadcast ephemeris (BDS B1C/B2a in table GNSS to iod Bit String(11) relation in IE GNSS-NavigationModel).

+3.1.3 correction #3

 GNSS-SSR-OrbitCorrectionsSupport (Capability):